Fun with link-functions

 \(log(lambda) = a + bx\)

-For a and b, we need to specify priors in Baeysian analysis
+For a and b, we need to specify priors in Baeysian analysis, for example:

 \(a \sim Normal(0,2)\)